 How you go about hiring and thinking about hiring is going to depend on the company.
 If you’re growing very fast, you need people that know things already.
 In other companies, you can’t afford to hire someone senior for every role.
 Hire more senior for roles that are less familiar to you, and hire freelancers for roles you’re familiar with.

-Balance between new and seasoned talent is really important.
-Usually product marketing will be one of the first roles to fill.
+The balance between new and seasoned talent is really important.
+Usually, product marketing will be one of the first roles to fill.
 Your next hire should be someone that bridges the gap between customer data technology and your go-to-market operations, and then a marketing ops person.
 Later on, if you’re hiring people and they’re smarter than you, you’re definitely doing it right.

 There’s less risk hiring a generalist full-time.
-But if you need a specialist, you might want to go a little bit more towards freelancers and contractors and specialists that can bring in depth of expertise.
+But if you need a specialist, you might want to go a little bit more towards freelancers and contractors, and specialists that can bring in-depth expertise.
 You’re doing more of the orchestration of everything.